CiteSum: Citation Text-guided Scientific Extreme Summarization and Domain Adaptation with Limited Supervision: Implementation Details

 Official results of the baselines are taken from prior studies when possible.
 Model checkpoint selection is done on the validation set for every task.
 The special token ``REF'' (used to indicate citation span) is removed from model output for all transfer experiments.
 Paper abstract is used as input for all compared methods on SciTLDR.
 We experimented with other prompts such as ``We'' and ``In REF'' but found ``This paper'' works the best.
 FP16 is used in most experiments for training efficiency except for pre-training PEGASUS on \ourdata, with which it failed to learn.
 We use a batch size of 8.
 Hyperparameters like min/max generation length are generally set following prior work \cite{zhang2020pegasus}.

 All the experiments are conducted with 1 Nvidia RTX A6000 GPU.
 Pre-training on \ourdata only takes about 6.5h for BART and 10h for PEGASUS.
 The transfer experiments typically take less than 1h (time mostly spent on evaluation) as we use very few labeled data for training.
 The codebase is based on Huggingface transformers \cite{wolf-etal-2020-transformers}.
-We will release our code for reproducibility.